Skip to Content

 USDA Loans vs. FHA Loans: How They Compare

 But you only need one loan to buy a house.
 So, which one is best — a USDA loan or an FHA mortgage?
-Though USDA loans tend to be more affordable than FHA loans, the right answer really depends on your goals, housing market, and finances.
+Though USDA loans tend to be more affordable than FHA loans, the right answer depends on your goals, housing market, and finances.
 Keep reading for more guidance.

 Down Payment Requirements